RedFantom/python-rgbkeyboards/BACKENDS.md

     supported keyboard found should always be chosen as the controlled device (currently only one keyboard per machine is supported).

-    Functions should only raise errors when the arguments passed are invalid, or if not raising an error would hide something the user can influence from the user (like not having permission to access the device).
+    Functions should only if not raising an error would hide something the user can influence from the user (like not having permission to access the device).
 Otherwise, the function results should indicate success or failure.
     """